 The practice of forest bathing originated in Japan, where it is called shinrin-yoku.
-As westerners begin to work their way back to Earth-centered practices and embrace the healing powers of nature, the practice of forest bathing has become increasingly popular, and with good reason.
-In this article, we will discuss the benefits of partaking in the practice and take a look at some of the studies that back its benefits.
+As westerners begin to work their way back to Earth-centered practices and embrace the potential wellness boosting powers of nature, the practice of forest bathing has become increasingly popular, and with good reason.
+In this article, we will discuss the reported benefits of partaking in the practice and take a look at what some of the studies surrounding it have to say.

 So, What is Forest Bathing?

 If you’ve ever taken the time to walk around in the woods, with the intention of being fully present and immersed in the experience, you’re already on the right track.
 Forest Bathing utilizes a variety of mindfulness techniques to help individuals remain fully present while interacting with nature.
 But, Shinrin-Yoku simply translates to “taking in the forest atmosphere,” and it doesn’t have to be complicated.

 - Focus on your breathing